nicola-1999/HPC/README.md

 # Jacobi Heat Diffusion

 Heat diffusion is a famous equation used to calculate how temperature spreads from a warm point to all surrounding areas.
-While mathematicians have solved this problem analytically using differential equations, calculating exact solutions in real-world scenario, especially on grids with millions of points—is computationally infeasible.
+While mathematicians have solved this problem analytically using differential equations, calculating exact solutions in real-world scenario, especially on grids with millions of point is computationally impossible.

 To solve this, computer scientists rely on the **Jacobi algorithm**, an iterative method that approximates the heat equation's outcome across discrete grids.